 - No trading.
 No panicking.
 Keep and hold – I am in for the long shot on a 10+ year investment horizon

 - Keep costs low.
-Total Expense Ratio at maximum 0.30%
+Total Expense Ratio (TER) at a maximum of 0.30%

 How I buy and sell ETFs